Let’s look into this subject.

 You can’t decree (or even pray) such things away from you if God has allowed them.
 And you can’t decree that you will become rich when God says no. Submit and surrender yourselves to God.
 And pray that God will see you through any trial.

 Don’t stomp around on the platform skipping over God by not praying.
-Decreeing and declaring bypasses God and concentrates too much power in the hands of selfish, unwise, short-sighted Christians.
+Decreeing and declaring bypasses God and concentrates too much power in the hands of selfish, unwise, short-sighted Christians and prophets.

 Trust God with your life.
 Try praying to your loving Father and asking him what you can learn through living life in Christ as he sees you through or over or around the obstacle or removes it after your speaking to it.
 He is the good Father.
 Your life is in his hands.

-New Testament Restricts Authority of Modern Prophets (important post about OT prophets, the Twelve, NT first-tier or foundational prophets, and modern prophets)
+New Testament Restricts Authority of Modern Prophets (important post about OT prophets, NT first-tier or foundational prophets, and modern prophets)